nsbno/spor/.changeset/friendly-lemons-tie.md

 "@vygruppen/spor-react": major
 ---

-Breadcrumb: You now use breadcrumbCurrentLink instead of isCurrentPage and you do not use BreadcrumbItem.
+Breadcrumb: isCurrentPage prop is deprecated.
+Use BreadcrumbCurrentLink instead.
+BreadcrumbLink is deprecated.
+BreadcrumbItem will act as link and item.